lobocv/simpleflow/README.md

 ## Extracting

-Extraction operations allow you to extract elements from slices to another slice (`ExtractToSlice`) or to a channel (`ExtractToChannel`).
+Extraction operations allow you to extract one or more elements from a slice.
 Extraction functions accept a function which takes in each element of the slice and returns the element to extract (potentially different than the input type) and a boolean for whether the element should be extracted.

 The following example extracts the `Name` field from a slice of `Object`.